absolute-quantum/cats-blender-plugin/README.md

   - Updated mmd_tools
   - Fixed a bug while loading settings during startup
   - Fixed a bug while loading the initial state after an operation

-#### 0.13.3
-- **Importer**:
-  - Fixed imported armatures being in edit mode
-- **Custom Model Creation**:
-  - Merge Armatures now properly merges bones when the vertex group of one of the merging bones is missing
-  - Attach Mesh no longer removes zero weight bones and constraints
-- **Model Options**:
-  - Fixed error when switching to object mode during pose mode
-- **General**:
-  - Updated mmd_tools
-  - The Blender 2.80 API is stable now, so Cats should no longer break in 2.80

 Read the full changelog [here](https://github.com/michaeldegroot/cats-blender-plugin/releases).